qor/qor/example/tutorial/bookstore/README.md

 ![qor_translate3](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_translate3.png)

-NB: Currently the example app is set up in a way that only
+NB: Currently the example app is set up in a way that translation keys are added to the database the first time they are read from templates.
+In order to see all the keys you have to access each page where they are used once.

+TODO: Add an example on how to import keys from eg. a YAML file.

 ### Frontend

-QOR does not provide any builtin templating or routing support - use whatever library is best fit for your needs.
-In this tutorial we will use [gin](https://github.com/gin-gonic/gin) and the stl `html/template`s.
+QOR does not provide any builtin templating or routing support - you can use whatever library is best fit for your needs.
+In this example application tutorial we use [gin](https://github.com/gin-gonic/gin).

 http://localhost:9000/books